godspeedsystems/gs-documentation/versioned_docs/version-v1/microservices/workflows.md

 #### CTX:
 :::note
- (Every function/workflow has accessibility to ctx object which is passed as an orgument and further more you can access the properties by destructuring it.)
+ (Every function/workflow has access to the ctx object, which is passed as an argument, and furthermore, you can access its properties by destructuring it.)
 :::

 ##### what is CTX ?